YLTsai0609/DataEngineering101/README.md

 # What is it?

-* a sub-folder of [DataScience101](https://github.com/YLTsai0609/DataScience101) which is a personal note to be a better machine learning engineer
+* A sub-folder of [DataScience101](https://github.com/YLTsai0609/DataScience101) which is a personal note to be a better machine learning engineer.

-* continously updating.
+* `15+` notes so far, continously updating.

-## Course & Introduction
+# Course & Introduction

 [martials](de_martials.md)